LosManos/LehmanLaidun/Readme.md

 A GUI or console.
 Point it at two folders.
 Get a report showing differences.

+A GUI or console.
+Point it at a folder.
+Get a report of duplicates and possible duplicates.
+It says "possible" duplicates since two files with the exact same content but different names might be or not be the same file.
+If it is vacation pictures it is probably the same file, unless one is a copy in the folder "Send to print shop".

 Then we can add functionality for easing the diffing; like an image viewer to quickly choose the one to keep.
 Configurability for, for example, if a file with the same content but different file name is different or not.

 ## Example of usage through code

 ### Get info files and folder info from a folder structure.
+Return all files as a list or as an xml tree.

     using LehmanLaidun.FileSystem;
     using System.Collections.Generic;